-GeneratePress is very popular and high-rated WordPress theme in the market.
+GeneratePress is a very popular and high-rated WordPress theme in the market.
 It is a multi-purpose theme covering almost all verticals.
-In this article we will be looking at the comparison between GeneratePress free vs premium theme.
+In this article, we will be looking at the comparison between GeneratePress free vs premium theme.

 Which one should you go for and most importantly, why?

 GeneratePress is available both as a free theme and a paid theme (premium plugin).

 For understanding whether to run the free GeneratePress theme on your blog or to download the premium plugin, you will need a certain type of understanding as to what are your requirements.
 I will mention all the details in this article

 If you need your website to look modern and have complete functionality, but don’t have a clue about coding.
 Then GeneratePress premium is the best option.
 To get a clear understanding of all its features, have a look at our GeneratePress theme review.

 Here, I will be revealing all the differences between GeneratePress free and premium, plus underlying their features with their pros and cons.